crate/cloud-tutorials/docs/configure.rst

 .. image:: _assets/img/cloud-sign-in.png

-Enter your details and select *Sign in*.
+Sign in.

 You should see this screen:

 .. image:: _assets/img/cloud-logged-in.png